pawelkulig1/Demagnetization-Tensor-Tool/README.md

-# mram
+# Magnetoresitance macro scale tensor calculation

-Required library PyQt<br>
+Required library PyQt (if you want to use GUI)<br>

-code compatible with python3
+code compatible with Python3 (should work with Python2 but not tested)<br>